-Teacher Education Assistance For College And Higher Education (Teach Grant): This federal program provides up to \$4,000 per year for both undergraduates and graduates.
-Funding reduced if enrolled less than full-time.
+Teacher Education Assistance For College And Higher Education (TEACH Grant): This federal program provides up to \$4,000 per year for both undergraduates and graduates.
+Funding is reduced if enrolled less than full-time.
 Available to education majors who have at least a 3.25 grade point average (and maintain that average for every semester of eligibility), or score in the top 75th percentile on an admissions test such as ACT, SAT, or GRE.
-Students must teach full-time for at least four years within eight years of completing a program as a highly qualified teacher; at a low income school; in a specified critical need subject area.
+Students must teach full-time at a low income school in a critical need subject for at least four years within eight years of completing a program as a highly qualified teacher.
 If service is not met, the grant must be repaid as an Unsubsidized Direct Loan, with interest from the date(s) of original disbursement.
+Application available at Northern.edu/Financial-Aid.

-FINANCIAL AID OFFER AND GUIDE
+FINANCIAL AID DEFINITIONS

 S.D.
-Education Access Foundation Grant (SDEAF): A private program available to undergraduates enrolled at least halftime who show need and meet eligibility requirements as determined by the institution.
+Education Access Foundation Grant (SDEAF):

+A private program available to undergraduates enrolled at least halftime who show need and meet the eligibility requirements determined by the institution.
 Funding reduced if enrolled less than full-time.